guilhemmarchand/nmon-for-splunk/docs/hec_deployment.rst

 **Notes:**

-* there are indexing time parsing configurations, the PA-nmon_light or the TA-nmon (or both) must be deployed on the host running the http input
+* Indexing time parsing operations require the PA-nmon_light or the TA-nmon (or both) to be deployed on the host running the http input
-* The Nmon core app **version 1.9.10** minimal and TA-nmon **version 1.3.27** minimal are required on the Splunk infrastructure
+* The Nmon core app **version 1.9.10** minimal, TA-nmon **version 1.3.27** minimal and PA-nmon_light **version 1.3.19** are required on the Splunk infrastructure
+* The http input can run either on indexers, or one or more heavy forwarders

 **Fast testing using Vagrant and Ansible:**

-If you are interested in a very fast and automated way to test the Nmon Performance Application with an rsyslog deployment, checkout the provided configuration using the excellent Vagrant (https://www.vagrantup.com/) and Ansible configuration management (http://docs.ansible.com/ansible/index.html)
+If you are interested in a very fast and automated way to test the Nmon Performance Application with an HEC nmon-logger deployment, checkout the provided configuration using the excellent Vagrant (https://www.vagrantup.com/) and Ansible configuration management (http://docs.ansible.com/ansible/index.html)

 * Checkout: https://github.com/guilhemmarchand/nmon-logger/tree/master/vagrant-ansible-demo-splunk-hec